Colton Underwood has shared his idea for a gay season of The Bachelor in a new interview.

-Since its inception nearly two decades ago, the popular dating show has become a reality TV mainstay, spawning successful spinoffs – The Bachelorette and Bachelor in Paradise – and earning praise for its signature romantic formula.
+Since its inception nearly two decades ago, the popular dating show has become a reality TV mainstay, spawning successful spinoffs – The Bachelorette and Bachelor in Paradise – while earning praise for its signature romantic formula.

 However, in recent years, many LGBTQIA+ viewers have called out the show for not featuring a queer lead.